COSC3020/quicksort-pivot-jataylor111-1/README.md

 So far I really only needed the slides for this exercise, it was fairly straight forward probability.

-I will say however that I did take a brief gander at a couple other repositories to see if anyone had more streamlined ways to go about it.
+I felt that I was doing things in efficiently when I was working on my combinations so I took a look at Nolan and Clayton's repositories to see if anyone had any a better way of doing it but in the end their methods were already what I was doing so I just went about my business

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice